quicwg/multipath/draft-lmbdhk-quic-multipath.md

 --- abstract

-This document specifies multipath extension for the QUIC protocol to enable the simultaneous usage of multiple paths for a single connection.
+This document specifies a multipath extension for the QUIC protocol to enable the simultaneous usage of multiple paths for a single connection.

 --- middle

 # Introduction

-This document specifies an extension to the QUIC v1 {{QUIC-TRANSPORT}} to enable the simultaneous usage of multiple paths for a single connection.
+This document specifies an extension to QUIC v1 {{QUIC-TRANSPORT}} to enable the simultaneous usage of multiple paths for a single connection.

 This proposal is based on several basic design points:

   * Re-use as much as possible mechanisms of QUIC-v1.
 In particular this proposal uses path validation as specified for QUIC v1 and aims to re-use as much as possible of QUIC's connection migration.
   * Use the same packet header formats as QUIC v1 to avoid the risk of packets being dropped by middleboxes (which may only support QUIC v1)
   * Congestion Control, RTT measurements and PMTU discovery should be per-path (following {{QUIC-TRANSPORT}})
   * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
 Therefore there can be at most one active paths/connection ID per 4-tuple.

 The path management specified in section 9 of {{QUIC-TRANSPORT}} fulfills multiple goals: it directs a peer to switch sending through a new preferred path, and it allows the peer to release resources associated with the old path.
 Multipath requires several changes to that mechanism:

   *  Allow simultaneous transmission of non probing frames on multiple paths.
   *  Continue using an existing path even if non-probing frames have been received on another path.
   *  Manage the removal of paths that have been abandoned.

 As such this extension specifies a departure from the specification of path management in section 9 of {{QUIC-TRANSPORT}} and therefore requires negotiation between the two endpoints using a new transport parameter, as specified in {{nego}}.

 This proposal supports the negotiation of either the use of one packet number space for all paths or the use of separate packet number spaces per path.
-While separate packet number spaces allow for more efficient ACK encoding especially when different paths have highly difference latencies, it requires the use of a connection ID.
-Therefore both approaches support different use cases as a single number space can be beneficial in highly constrained networks that do not benefit from exposing the connection ID in the header.
-More evaluation and implementation experience is needed to either only select one of the approaches or decide for one mandatory to implement approach to ensure interoperability.
+While separate packet number spaces allow for more efficient ACK encoding, especially when paths have highly difference latencies, this approach requires the use of a connection ID.
+Therefore use of a single number space can be beneficial in highly constrained networks that do not benefit from exposing the connection ID in the header.
+More evaluation and implementation experience is needed to select one approach before final publlication.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed to be handled by the application that is using the QUIC multipath extension.
 Further, this proposal only specifies a simple basic packet scheduling algorithm in order to provide some basic implementation guidance.
-However, more advanced algorithms as well as potential extensions to enhance signaling of the current paths are expected as future work.
+However, more advanced algorithms as well as potential extensions to enhance signaling of the current path state are expected as future work.

 ## Conventions and Definitions {#definition}